labrat97/UFM/README.md

 </p>

 ## Updates
-- [2025/06/10] UFM training and benchmarking code coming soon!
-Star the repository to get notified when we release it.
 - [2025/06/10] Initial release of model checkpoint and inference code.

+## Stay Tuned for the Upcoming Updates!
+- Training and benchmarking code for all results presented in the paper.
+- UFM-Tiny for real-time applications such as robotics.

 ## Overview